sh1boot/sh1boot.github.io/drafts/zsh-and-tmux-config.md

 to be redrawn in the styles given by `SCROLLBACK_\*`.
 Then it goes on to call the standard accept-line function.

-This can cause the colour to end as something other than the default.
-This can be fixed up in `preexec()`:
+This can cause the output colour to end up as something other than the default, which can be fixed up in `preexec()`:

 ```zsh
   print -nr "${_ESC}[0m${_ESC}[2K"
 ```

+The `%v` part of the prompt prints what is saved with `psvar[1]="..."`, which in this case is the current git commit hash.
+It's a _little_ too slow to do it this way on my slowest machines, but it's nice to be able to figure out why a test worked previously but doesn't any more.
+You can `git diff` directly to that hash.
+Provided you didn't have local edits.

 ## tmux configuration